An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

 The adaptive-lag method for defining optimal online smoother state estimates seeks to dynamically determine the impact region of each new observation while minimizing storage costs.
 To achieve a consistent strategy for calculating the required lag for each observation, we leverage fundamental tools from information theory and the conditional Gaussian structure of the CGNS framework.
 This approach enables the optimally estimated state from the online forward-in-time discrete smoother to more effectively capture intermittency, extreme events, and nonlinear dynamics that influence the transient behavior of complex and turbulent systems.
 In the following subsections, we first introduce key concepts from information theory, which contribute to the development of the adaptive-lag strategy for the online smoother.

-\subsubsection{Information Theory Fundamentals: Relative Entropy and the Signal-Dispersion Decomposition}
+\subsubsection{Information Theory Fundamentals: Relative Entropy and the Signal--Dispersion Decomposition}

-Due to the turbulent nature, new observational data influence the estimated states through the online smoother update only within a finite time interval, with this impact exhibiting exponential decay over time.
-Therefore, it is natural to quantify the information gain from applying the optimal online forward-in-time discrete smoother (posterior) with different length of lags compared to simply carrying forward the previous state estimate (prior).
+Due to the turbulent dynamics, new observational data influence the estimated states through the online smoother update only within a finite time interval, with this impact exhibiting exponential decay over time.
+Therefore, it is natural to quantify the information gain from applying the optimal online forward-in-time discrete smoother (posterior), with varying lengths of lags, compared to simply carrying forward the previous state estimate (prior).
 By doing so, the optimal lag can be discovered.
-We utilize empirical information theory to develop a measure that quantifies this information gain, reflecting the additional information in the posterior distribution beyond the prior \cite{cover2005elements, majda2012lessons, majda2011link, branicki2012quantifying, giannakis2012information}.

-In the information-theoretic framework, a natural way to assess the information gain in the posterior when compared to the prior is through their respective PDFs by using a certain type of distance function that measures the difference between them.
-A general class of such functions is known as $f$-divergences \cite{csiszar1967information, liese2006divergences, csiszar2004information}.
+We utilize empirical information theory to develop a measure that quantifies this information gain \cite{cover2005elements}, reflecting the additional information in the posterior distribution beyond the prior \cite{majda2012lessons, branicki2012quantifying, giannakis2012information}.
+In the information-theoretic framework, this is naturally achieved through their respective PDFs, by using a certain type of distance function that measures the statistical discrepancy between them.
+A general class of such functions is known as $f$-divergences \cite{csiszar2004information, liese2006divergences}.

 While the general framework of $f$-divergences is rather versatile, there is a certain choice of $f$ which takes great advantage of the form of the CGNS framework, and especially of the conditional Gaussianity of the posterior distributions.
-Specifically, by choosing $f(z)=z\log z$, then we recover the so called Kullback-Leibler divergence or relative entropy \cite{kullback1951information, kullback1987letter, kullback1997information}.
-In this case, we denote the divergence with $\mathcal{P}(\boldsymbol{\cdot},\boldsymbol{\cdot})$, and is simply given as \cite{majda2010quantifying, majda2015statistical, kleeman2011information}
+Specifically, by choosing $f(z)=z\log z$, then we recover the so called Kullback--Leibler divergence or relative entropy \cite{kullback1951information, kullback1997information}.
+In this case, we denote the divergence with $\mathcal{P}$, and is simply given as \cite{majda2010quantifying, kleeman2011information}